mgdigital/Chromaprint.scala/README.md

 See the code for the command line app under `chromaprint.cli` for further examples.

 Note that the fingerprinter requires an implicit for the FFT (Fast Fourier Transform) implementation.
 Adapters are provided for [Breeze](https://github.com/scalanlp/breeze) and through [FFTW](https://github.com/bytedeco/javacpp-presets/tree/master/fftw) via [JavaCPP Presets](https://github.com/bytedeco/javacpp-presets/tree/master/fftw).
 I have seen intermittent errors in the FFTW adapter so would recommend using Breeze.

+## Performance

+Performance was never going to be as good as the C++ library, which can calculate a fingerprint almost instantly - but it does need to be fast enough to be conveniently usable.
+On my hardware I can generate a first fingerprint in around 2.3 seconds from a standing start, with subsequent fingerprints generated in around 0.9 seconds (assuming audio files which need transcoding to PCM and resampling).
+Improving this further will be a target for future versions.

 ---